 • Sprains and Strains

-Sportsmen and athletes are regular visitors of a physiotherapist because of the frequent exertion of body and muscles.
+Sportsmen and athletes are regular visitors of a sports physiotherapist Adelaide because of the frequent exertion of body and muscles.
 Physiotherapy relaxes and eases the ache of sports athletes so that any stiffness present is removed, and the muscles are eased.

 • Tennis Elbow